The hunt for addiction treatment near Llanedeyrn can be confusing. But our companion guide can lend a hand...

 Rehab should be considered the first stage in a journey which you choose to make.

-In general, residential programmes are quite diverse, and during these you share your experience with other clients, participate in various therapy sessions and do physical exercise, and a move back toward structure and order, in your daily routine.
+Residential programmes near Llanedeyrn and Cardiff tend to be multi-faceted in nature, and you’ll be sharing your experiences with the other clients, participating in physical routines and in complementary therapy sessions and mutual aid, and a move back toward structure and order, in your daily routine.

 Who Is Rehab For?